Murder of Margaret Ann Pahl: Unresolved appeal

 hospice unit of Franklin Medical Center, a prison operated by the Ohio Department of Rehabilitation and Corrections in Columbus, Ohio.
 Robinson died there on July 4, 2014.
-He was buried as a priest (as Rev. Gerald) in Toledo’s Calvary Cemetery.

 Popular culture

 The case is described in the book Sin, Shame, And Secrets: The Murder of a Nun, the Conviction of a Priest, and Cover-up in the Catholic Church by Toledo journalist David Yonke and in the "Alphabet of 'New' Evil" included in The New Evil: Understanding the Emergence of Modern Violent Crime by Dr. Michael H. Stone and Dr. Gary Brucato.

 The case was also re-examined in the A&E (TV network) Dead Again, where the original verdict was found to be consistent with the findings – although one investigator did conclude there appeared to be enough uncertainty to not validate a verdict.

 Investigation Discovery Network series The Lake Erie Murders devoted the episode "Black Sabbath" to the case.

 The case inspired an episode of Law & Order: Criminal Intent, entitled "The Faithful," first broadcast on October 17, 2001.